Banking in New Zealand

 Banks to choose from

-To activate your account and get a student account, you will usually need to visit the bank in person with:
+To activate your account upon arrival or to open a student account, you will usually need to visit the bank in person with:

 - photo ID